Skip to main content

 • You and your ex want to try nesting

 "Nesting" is a newer theory where kids stay in the house full time, and the parents switch off their time there.
-This involves paying for the house and apartments or condos for both parents, so it isn't always an ideal or even possible option.
+This involves paying for the house and separate property for both parents, so it isn't always an ideal or even possible option.
 But it can work well for amicable exes that might both want to live with new partners, or who aren't ready to make a decision about the house just yet.
 It can also work well if there are babies in the house or a kid is leaving for college soon.
 Keeping things as normal as possible for your kids is often the ideal.

 Who Do I Need More: A Divorce Attorney or a Real Estate Agent?